Does Sugar Really Rot Your Brain?

 Cyrex Array 3: This is one of the most comprehensive assessment tools for gluten sensitivity available.

-Cyrex Array 4: Measures sensitivity to 24 foods to which gluten-sensitive people may also react.
+Cyrex Array 4: Measures cross-reactivity to foods that gluten-sensitive people often find problematic.

 Other labs that may be helpful include: Fasting Glucose, Fasting Insulin, Fructosamine, Homocysteine, Vitamin D, C-Reactive Protein, Genetic Testing (keep in mind that not everyone with crummy genes gets Alzheimer’s.
 That’s why focusing on modifiable risk factors like sugar and gluten may prove to be more predictive and productive than knowing whether or not you have the ApoE4 allele).